iffybooks/steganography-for-everyone/README.md

 ## Transfer the photo to your computer

-❏ Go to your desktop and create a new directory called `data`.
+❏ Go to the desktop on your computer and create a new directory called `data`.

-❏ Transfer your new photo to your computer and put it in the `data` directory you just created.
+❏ Transfer your new photo to your computer and put it in the `data` directory.

 ↳ You can transfer the file using cloud storage, but then you've made a copy of the original file that can hypothetically be compared to the version with a hidden message.
 Best to avoid cloud storage if possible, at least for this workshop.